Tuesday, 19th November

 D3+D4

-BIPs are intensive in many ways: they are born by intensive collaboration of an international group of academics, they bring together diverse student groups to focus on expert tasks while building international teams, and they need support from internationalisation officers to thrive.
-It was the complexity of the endeavour that inspired us to share experiences, successes and failures giving voice to four perspectives: academic, student, strategic, and expert support ones.
-Join us to share yours!
+Blended Intensive Programmes (BIPs) are demanding in multiple ways: they stem from close collaboration among an international group of academics, unite diverse student groups to tackle specialised tasks while building international teams, and rely on support from internationalisation officers to succeed.
+The complexity of these programmes motivated us to share our experiences, successes, and challenges, presenting four perspectives: academic, student, strategic, and expert support.
+Join us to share your own insights!

-Preparing Global Changemakers: Enhancing Challenge-Based Learning Through Internships in Developing Countries Under the Supervision of Expert Academicians
+Preparing Global Changemakers: Enhancing Challenge-Based Learning Through Internships in Developing Countries Under the Supervision of Expert Academics

-The evolving landscape of higher education necessitates innovative approaches to equip students with practical skills and real-world experience.
-For applied universities, integrating challenge-based learning through the "touch and learn" principle has become increasingly important.
-This approach allows students to engage actively with their field of study, enhancing their learning experience and preparing them for future careers.
-To address student apprehension, particularly for international assignments in tropical forestry and regional development, a specific scholarship program has been introduced.
-This program supports student stays abroad, primarily in African and South American countries, where they collect data for their research, often connected to their final thesis.
-Supervised by experienced Czech academicians and conducted in collaboration with local institutions, these activities align with sustainable development goals (SDGs).
-The initiative ensures high-quality guidance, easing students' transition and highlighting the practical outcomes of their stays, including their relevance to future studies and careers.
+The evolving landscape of higher education calls for innovative approaches to equip students with practical skills and real-world experience.
+For applied universities, integrating challenge-based learning through the "touch and learn" principle has become increasingly vital.
+This approach actively engages students in their field of study, enriching their learning experience and preparing them for future careers.
+To address student apprehension—especially for international assignments in tropical forestry and regional development—a targeted scholarship programme has been introduced.
+This programme supports student placements abroad, primarily in African and South American countries, where students collect data for research often linked to their final thesis.
+Supervised by experienced Czech academics and conducted in collaboration with local institutions, these activities align with the Sustainable Development Goals (SDGs).
+The initiative ensures high-quality guidance, easing students’ transitions and emphasizing the practical outcomes of their experiences, including their relevance to future studies and career paths.

-Tanja Kreetz / Ryan Manton - DAAD / ARCHIP
+Tanja Kreetz - DAAD, Ryan Manton - Architectural Institute in Prague

 D6+D7